Sonnet 405

 Sonnet 402

-A poem of you, too beautiful to hold,
+A poem of you—too beautiful to hold

-Let those sweet words remain on parchment brown
+Let sweetest words remain on parchment brown

-Perchance to catch an eye yet rondel blind,
+Perchance to catch an eye yet rondel blind—

-Enjoy the wonder of a song sublime.
+Delight in wonders of a song sublime.

 ©Loubert S Suddaby.
 All Rights Reserved.